-Whilst all varieties share a common crystal structure and have very similar physical properties, their chemical composition is not the same.
+Whilst the different colours all share a common crystal structure and have similar physical properties, their chemical composition is not the same.

 As well as red, garnet can also be green, pink, yellow, orange, brown, black or even colourless.
 The main difference apart from colour is density and refractive index which is a measurement of light used with certain minerals.